radish-es/casebook-property/content/lessons/week14.md

 ---

 This week we return, in part, to where we started our study of property law this year: the law of possession.
 Recall that John Locke's labour theory of possession and property was an archetype of the classical style and has been a significant influence on common law principles in this area.
+We now want to understand how the common law's approach to possession has evolved in the modern style.

 ## Our Problem this Week